Towards a Fairer Non-negative Matrix Factorization: Formulation

 Roughly speaking, the reconstruction loss is the difference between how well group $\mat X_\ell$ is reconstructed via a standard NMF model trained on the entire data $\mat X$ and a standard NMF model trained on $\mat X_\ell$ only.
 We further note that we normalize by the Frobenius norm of the group matrix to mitigate for the size of the group and the actual varying magnitudes of $\| \mat X _ \ell\|$.

-We seek to minimize the maximum of the average reconstruction loss across $L$ different groups:
+We emphasize that our goal is to learn a common non-negative low-rank NMF model for all groups, rather than separate NMF models for each group.
+In \fnmf, we seek to minimize the maximum of the average reconstruction loss across $L$ different groups:

-First, we note that the second term in the objective function $E_\ell$ is a fixed pre-computed constant for a given group $\ell$ as defined in Remark~\ref{rem:rec_loss}.
+First, we note that the second term in the objective function $E_\ell$ is a fixed pre-computed constant for a given group $\ell$ as defined in \cref{rem:rec_loss}.
 This optimization problem seeks to learn a common NMF model that minimizes the maximum deviation from the group-wise ``optimal'' NMF approximation across all groups.
-We emphasize that our goal is to learn a common non-negative low-rank NMF model for all groups, rather than separate NMF models for each group.

-Unfortunately, the loss function~\eqref{eq:fnmf} is incomplete.
+Second, we note that the loss function in \cref{eq:fnmf} is incomplete.
 We wish to select $\mat H$ that minimizes the loss:

 However, in general, $\mat W$ is under-specified.
-We can freely perturb $\mat W_\ell$ for any group that does not attain the maximum loss and achieves another solution of~\eqref{eq:fnmf}, provided the loss for group $\ell$ does not grow too large.
+We can freely perturb $\mat W_\ell$ for any group that does not attain the maximum loss and achieves another solution of \cref{eq:fnmf}, provided the loss for group $\ell$ does not grow too large.
 This is because the group representation matrices $\mat W_\ell$ all act independently of each other.
 To resolve this issue, we choose

 for all $\ell$ independently of each other, which is equivalent to choosing